arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-4.md

     too old      46% █████████▏·········· ✓ 5%
 ```

+Sounds like a more systematic approach, doesn't it?

 ### Is it safer?
 Compare this 2 traits:

 * With TDD, we started with a simplification of the requirement (the function shall return `emptyList`).
-In each step, we extended the requirement, until it was finallycomplete.<br/>This means that, along the process, the specification was incomplete and partially lying.<br/>Some green tests were deceiving.
+In each step, we then extended the requirement, until it was finally complete.<br/>This means that, along the process, for a good deal of time the specification was incomplete and partially lying.<br/>Some green tests were deceiving.
+In fact, we did not trust and we kept adding tests.

-* With PDD we practiced an incremental development letting the shrinker identify increasingly complex use cases.
-Doing this, we never needed to modify the requirement: on the contrary,we started since the beginning with a complete specification, and we maintained it immutated till the end.<br/>Green test really meant completeness.
+* With PDD we practiced an incremental development letting the shrinker identify the increasingly complex use cases.
+Doing this, we never needed to modify the requirement: on the contrary, we started since the beginning with a complete specification, and we maintained it immutated till the end.<br/>Green test really meant completeness.

 Generally, we pursue a green test suite for the confidence it instills.
 There might be exceptions where green tests do not necessarily imply we are done, but as a matter of facts, in the prime factors kata, the approach of PDD tended to have lesser exceptions than TDD.
 I'm inclined to think that this holds broader validity.

 ### What about Collateral Properties?
 We started with a direct translation of the business requirement into an Essential Property.

 It might be interesting to enrich the test suite with other valid observations on the algorithm.
-Even more, a proper set of collateral properties can even replace the original test.
+Ideally, a proper set of collateral properties can even replace the original test.

 This is what Johannes Link does in [Property-based Testing in Java: Property-driven Development][property-driven-development], using the very same Kata.

-He lists the following:
+He lists the following intuitions:

 ```
 factorize(prime) -> [prime]